Is a Correction Looming Ahead for 1Life Healthcare Inc. (ONEM)

 ONEM’s Market Performance

-ONEM stocks went up by 0.19% for the week, with a monthly jump of 14.13% and a quarterly performance of 39.16%.
-The volatility ratio for the week stands at 5.79% while the volatility levels for the past 30 days are set at 4.77% for 1Life Healthcare Inc..
-The simple moving average for the period of the last 20 days is 1.49% for ONEM stocks with a simple moving average of 34.55% for the last 200 days.
+ONEM stocks went down by -0.14% for the week, with a monthly jump of 10.91% and a quarterly performance of 40.03%.
+The volatility ratio for the week stands at 5.63% while the volatility levels for the past 30 days are set at 4.78% for 1Life Healthcare Inc..
+The simple moving average for the period of the last 20 days is 1.08% for ONEM stocks with a simple moving average of 34.16% for the last 200 days.

 Analysts’ Opinion of ONEM